t1/junit-5-structure-demo/README.md

 }
 ```

-Both options have drawbacks: The first hinders you from a reusable `whenVerify`, while the latter adds duplication and makes it easy to forget.
+Both options have drawbacks: The first hinders `whenVerify` from being reusable, while the latter adds duplication and makes it easy to forget.
 The other options I have tried out were even worse.
 Over all, probably the first option is the best one, it means the `when...` methods share that extra complexity, but that is quite stable.